Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Methodology

 To model the effects of an undulating foil interacting with the fluid, modifications to the original fluid model are necessary for fluid-structure coupling.
 Two computational techniques are widely employed for FSI problems: the immersed boundary (IB) method and the arbitrary Lagrangian-Eulerian (ALE) method.

 In this study, we employed the ALE method to simulate flows over self-propelling foils.
 The ALE formulation of the momentum equation is expressed as:

-Here \(\widetilde{\mathbf{u}} = \mathbf{u} - \mathbf{u}_\mathsf{g}\) represents the relative flow velocity with respect to the grid node velocity, \(\mathbf{u}_\mathsf{g}\).
-The computation of \(\mathbf{u}_\mathsf{g}\) is detailed in \cite{farooq2022numerical, farooq2022nonlinear}.
+Here, \(\widetilde{\mathbf{u}} = \mathbf{u} - \mathbf{u}_\mathsf{g}\) represents the relative flow velocity with respect to the grid node velocity, \(\mathbf{u}_\mathsf{g}\).
+The computation of \(\mathbf{u}_\mathsf{g}\) is detailed in \citep{farooq2022numerical, farooq2022nonlinear}.
 It is important to note that Eq.~\eqref{eqn:CartALEMomentum} reduces to Eq.~\eqref{eqn:CartMomentum} in the Eulerian description (\(\widetilde{\mathbf{u}} = \mathbf{u}\)), where the grid remains stationary.
 In the Lagrangian description (\(\widetilde{\mathbf{u}} = 0\)), the equation tracks the variation of \(\mathbf{u}\) for a fixed fluid particle.

 The optimization objective in this study is defined in terms of the propulsive efficiency of the undulating foil.
 This measure is particularly suitable, as it reflects the balance between the useful forward propulsion and the energetic cost of the imposed motion.
-It \edt{is} demonstrated that the definition of propulsive efficiency is controversial for propelling bodies, as the conventional thrust-based efficiency leads to a zero net thrust in the steady-state phase.
-Therefore, to evaluate the propulsive efficiency, Kern and Koumoutsakos~\cite{kern2006simulations} proposed an alternative definition of efficiency, $\eta$, which is expressed as:
+It \edt{is} demonstrated that the definition of propulsive efficiency is controversial for propelling bodies, as conventional thrust-based efficiency leads to zero net thrust in the steady-state phase.
+Therefore, to evaluate propulsive efficiency, \cite{kern2006simulations} proposed an alternative definition of efficiency, $\eta$, which is expressed as:

 where